rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/08_lecture.md

 	as it won't disturb sites which are outside of our scope - something which is particularly nice <br>
 	if we need to Google something in the same browser.
 	- Ans : is in `target scope`
-	- in `Target` tab -> `site map` -> you see that services , etc stuff are running of firefox which are intercept by BurpSuite
+	- in `Target` tab -> `site map` -> u see that services , etc stuff are running of firefox which are intercept by BurpSuite
 	- but if i want to look at this only for testing i.e <br><img src="../../notes-pics/02-Module/08_lecture/08_lecture-8-M2.jpg" alt="" width="500"/>
 	- cuz let's say u're typing something on google research work then all the stuff , whatsapp running & <br>
 		messages are coming frequently will be intercept by Burp Suite